 Talent programme "Swiss Youth at the United Nations / World Bank"

-Are you a Swiss national, under 29 years old and hold a master’s degree?
-Would you like to gain valuable field experience while contributing to the Sustainable Development Goals (SDGs)?
+Are you a Swiss national, under 29 years old and a Master's degree holder?
+Do you want to gain valuable work experience abroad while contributing to the Sustainable Development Goals (SDGs)?

 YES, you are a valued team member

-You are an integral part of the UN organisation / World Bank personnel during your assignment.
+You will be an integral part of the UN organisation / World Bank personnel during your assignment.

 YES, your chances are very good

 As the programme is reserved for Swiss graduates, there is no international competition when applying.